awarbler/CSE212-Final-AW/0-welcome.md

-# Python - Data Structure Tutorial
+# Python - Programming with Data Structure Tutorial

 Welcome to the Python Data Structure Tutorial.
+This is a simple data structure tutorial.
 Every beginning Python programmer should understand these basic topics:

 - [Queue](1-topic.md)
 - [Linked List](2-topic.md)